iterative/dvc.org/public/static/docs/user-guide/analytics.md

 $ dvc config core.analytics false
 ```

 This will disable it for the <abbr>project</abbr>.
-Alternatively, you can
+Alternatively, you can use
-specify `--global` or `--system` flags to disable it for an active user or for
+the `--global` or `--system` options of `dvc config` to disable analytics for
-everyone in the system.
+the active user or for everyone in the system, respectively.